 If a student's entire tuition and fees are paid by a third party, the refund will go directly back to the third party and not the student.
-If the student has received student financial aid funds from a third party (Federal aid, State Aid, private scholarship fund, etc.), the student is entitled to a refund of remaining moneys not returned to the respective financial aid programs.
+If the student has received student financial aid funds from a third party (Federal aid, Dept. of VA, State Aid, private scholarship fund, etc.), the student is entitled to a refund of remaining moneys not returned to the respective financial aid programs.
 Aid will be returned to third parties in the following order:

 - 1. Title IV Federal Aid (Department of Education) - 2.
 Cal Grant (California Student Aid Commission) - 3.
+Department of Veterans Affairs - 4.
 Private scholarships